hadenlabs/cookiecutter-terraform-module/docs/contributing.md

 ### Code Improvement

-1. See if an [Issue](https://endustria.atlassian.net/projects/IN/issues) exists
-    - Comment with any added information to help the discussion
-2. Create an [Issue](https://endustria.atlassian.net/projects/IN/issues) if needed

 ### Code Submission

-1. See if a [Pull Request](https://github.com/hadenlabs/terraform-github-repository/pull-requests/) exists
+1. See if a [Pull Request](https://github.com/hadenlabs/cookiecutter-terraform-module/pull-requests/) exists
     - Add some comments or review the code to help it along
     - Don\'t be afraid to comment when logic needs clarification
-2. Create a Fork and open a [Pull Request](https://github.com/hadenlabs/terraform-github-repository/pull-requests/) if needed
+2. Create a Fork and open a [Pull Request](https://github.com/hadenlabs/cookiecutter-terraform-module/pull-requests/) if needed

 ### Code Review

 - Anyone can review code
-- Any [Pull Request](https://github.com/hadenlabs/terraform-github-repository/pull-requests/) should be closed or merged within a week
+- Any [Pull Request](https://github.com/hadenlabs/cookiecutter-terraform-module/pull-requests/) should be closed or merged within a week

 ### Code Acceptance